-Any person engaged as an employee or undertaking an activity with regard to Stage 1 - BEW & Infrastructure will, immediately after becoming aware of any potential incident (even if outside of normal business hours), notify the Contractor's Project Manager who will notify Mirvac of the incident and all relevant information about it.
+Any person engaged as an employee or undertaking an activity with regard to Stage 1 - Building Works for Lot 1 will, immediately after becoming aware of any potential incident (even if outside of normal business hours), notify the Contractor's Project Manager who will notify Mirvac of the incident and all relevant information about it.
 The Contractor's Project Manager will be available 24 hours a day, seven days a week and have the authority to stop or direct works.